nextflow-io/nextflow/docs/sharing.rst

 =============

 When you launch a script execution with Nextflow, it will look for a file with the pipeline name you've specified.
-If that file does not exist, it will look for a public repository with the same name on GitHub (default choice).
+If that file does not exist, it will look for a public repository with the same name on GitHub (unless otherwise specified).
 If it is found, the repository is automatically downloaded to your computer and the code executed.
-This repository is stored in the Nextflow home directory, by default ``$HOME/.nextflow``, thus it will be reused for any further execution.
+This repository is stored in the Nextflow home directory, by default the ``$HOME/.nextflow`` path, thus it will be reused for any further execution.

 Run a pipeline
 ================